...

 The rise of technology has also paved the way for the Online Teaching Method, which offers unparalleled flexibility, especially for students with jobs or other commitments.
 Online platforms provide various resources, from video lectures to interactive quizzes, allowing students to learn at their own pace.
 This method is not just a convenient alternative to traditional classroom learning; it’s an effective one.
 Research shows that well-designed online courses can be as effective as face-to-face instruction, especially when they include interactive elements that engage students.

 What these student-centered approaches have in common is their focus on active learning and engagement.
 They empower students to take an active role in their education, transforming them from passive recipients of knowledge to active participants in their learning journey.
-This is in line with the current educational philosophies that emphasize the importance of active learning and student engagement, which have been shown to be more effective in not just developing language skills but also critical thinking and problem-solving abilities (5).
+This is in line with the current educational philosophies that emphasize the importance of active learning and student engagement, which are more effective in not just developing language skills but also critical thinking and problem-solving abilities.

 Student-centered approaches like CLL, the Discussion Method, and Online Teaching are redefining the landscape of English language education, making it more interactive, engaging, and aligned with the needs of today’s learners.